Duane Washum

 And the final one is a supposed former Rainbow Girl who has never been and would never be eligible to become a Mason.

-That's pretty scrawny list of "Ex-Masons for Jesus", isn't it?
+That's pretty scrawny list of "Ex-Masons for Jesus", isn't it - out of a couple of million Masons?

 They have a website, Duane flogs his group at every opportunity, and they have (almost-) annual meetings - yet only four Masons, one of whom could simply be a figment of their imagination and two of whom by their actions appear congenitally obtuse, have 'testimonies' on the subject.
 GOSH!
 The millions of Masons are all out of step except them, huh?